Terms & Conditions

-If any member of your party is prevented from travelling, the person(s) concerned may be able to transfer their place to someone else (introduced by you) providing we are notified not less than two weeks before departure.
-Where a transfer to a person of your choice can be made, all costs and charges incurred by us and/or incurred or imposed by any of our suppliers as a result, together with an amendment fee of £25 per person must be paid before the transfer can be effected.
+If any member of your party is prevented from travelling, the person(s) concerned may be able to transfer their place to someone else (introduced by you) providing we are notified ideally not less than two weeks before departure.
+Where a transfer to a person of your choice can be made, all costs and charges incurred by us and/or incurred or imposed by any of our suppliers as a result, together with an amendment fee of £30 per person must be paid before the transfer can be effected.
 For flight inclusive bookings, you must pay the charges levied by the airline concerned.
-As most airlines do not permit name changes after tickets have been issued for any reason, these charges are likely to be the full cost of the ticket.
+As most airlines do not permit name changes after tickets have been issued for any reason, these charges can be up to the full cost of the airfare.

-Please provide details of you personal travel insurance.
-It is a condition of booking with us (according to British Government guidelines) that all members of your party must be covered at least for medical expenses.
+Please provide details of your personal travel insurance.
+It is a condition of booking with us (according to British Government guidelines) that all members of your party must have valid travel insurance cover at least for medical expenses.

 8. Other Changes and cancellations If we change or cancel your booking.

 Most changes to holiday arrangements are minor.
 Occasionally, we have to make a “significant change”.
 Significant changes include the following changes when made before departure; a change of yacht or accommodation to that of a lower official classification or standard for the whole or a major part of the time you are away, a change of sailing or accommodation area for the whole or a major part of the time you are away, a change of outward departure time or overall length of time you are away of twelve or more hours, or a change of UK departure point to one which is more inconvenient for you (except between airports within or around the same city, for example London Heathrow, Gatwick, Luton and Stansted Airports which is not considered a major change).